Xavier Philippe (criminal): Murder of Christophe Belle

-On 24 May, a judicial investigation against X is opened for murder.
-The police officers from the criminal investigation department suspect manipulation and a staged crime scene.
-Shortly afterwards, Philippe presents himself to the investigators.
-He informs them that on the night of the crime, he received a message from the victim saying, ‘I'll be there in 5 or 10 minutes late at night’ (close to the time of the crime).
-He justifies himself by claiming that it was a mistake on Christophe Belle's part.
+On 24 May, a judicial investigation was opened for murder.
+The police officers from the criminal investigation department suspected manipulation and a staged crime scene.
+Philippe, Belle's boss, had received a voicemail from the victim saying, 'I'll be there in 5 or 10 minutes'.
+A friend stated that it was rare for Belle to call Philippe and it was suspected that Philippe had lured the victim to him in the early hours.
+Philippe claimed it was a mistake on Christophe Belle's part.
 The police analysed the victim's phone and observed that there could be no mistake.

 A month later, Belle's wife alerted the police: she had discovered a life insurance policy taken out by her husband, with Xavier Philippe as the beneficiary.
-This partner becomes increasingly suspicious; according to the bakery staff, he is known for ‘dipping into the till’, there is a significant discrepancy between receipts and purchases of goods, and embezzlement of thousands of pounds a year is revealed.
-Behind the appearance of a dark-haired man with glasses, wearing a waistcoat, white shirt and tie, alternately offering polite pleasantries and endless tirades about his innocence, lies a voluble and manipulative man with a scandalous past.
-The investigation into Xavier Philippe reveals his criminal record, his unstable profile, numerous suspicions of insurance fraud, and above all, the 1998 assassination attempt against Gomez.
-As the case was still under investigation at the time and the police observed numerous similarities, they issued a report on 28 November.
+Philippe would have received over €40,000 from the life insurance policy as well as over €300,000 from selling the shop after the death of Belle.
+According to the bakery staff, Philippe was known for 'dipping into the till'.
+Belle had noticed a discrepancy between receipts and purchases of goods as well as the embezzlement of tens of thousands.
+The investigation into Xavier Philippe reveals his criminal record, his unstable profile, many suspicions of insurance fraud, and the 1998 assassination attempt against Gomez.
+As the case was still under investigation at the time and the police observed many similarities, they issued a report on 28 November.

 On 29 November, Xavier Philippe was arrested for the murder of Belle.
-He continues to deny responsibility for the crime, despite the mounting evidence against him.
+He continued to deny responsibility for the crime, despite evidence against him.
 Philippe was charged with murder and placed in pre-trial detention.